Speed

 Location

-Neutral space in front of torso
+Neutral space, chest height, in front of the body

 Movement

-Hands outline rectangle, then separate slightly
+Hands outline a vertical rectangle, then move slightly apart

 Palm Orientation

-Palms face each other, fingers forward
+Palms face each other, fingers pointing upwards/slightly forward

 Facial Expression